XSLTdoc/XSLTdoc/README.md

 See also the [home page](http://xsltdoc.github.io/).
-This project has recently been moved, with kind permission from the original authors Iwan Birrer and Alessandro Pasetti, from [SourceForge](https://sourceforge.net/projects/xsltdoc/) to this new home on GitHub.
+This project has recently been moved, with kind permission from the original authors Iwan Birrer and Alessandro Pasetti, from [SourceForge](https://sourceforge.net/projects/xsltdoc/) to a [new home on GitHub](https://github.com/XSLTdoc/XSLTdoc/).
 The migration has preserved the original Subversion commit history.

 ## Using